 The SG-1000 II is an updated model of the SG-1000 video game console released by Sega in 1984.
 It is internally identical to the original SG-1000, but sports a new outer design.
 In contrast to the original SG-1000, which featured a hardwired joystick controller with an optional extra controller port, the SG-1000 II features two detachable joypad controllers.

 Like the original SG-1000, the SG-1000 II runs all SC-3000 games and applications, with the exception of Music and Basic Cartridges.
-The expansion port has been moved to the front (as it is only used by the SK-1100 add-on), and rather than hard-wiring the first controller, it is detachable like the second.
+The expansion port has been moved to the front (as it is only used by the SK-1100 add-on), and rather than hardwiring the first controller, it is detachable like the second.
 The SG-1000 II also shipped with updated SJ-150 controllers, which can be housed on the sides of the console, a design concept inspired by Nintendo's Famicom.
-Controllers are plugged in to the back of the unit this time.
+Controllers are plugged into the rear of the unit.

 As the system failed to deliver any meaningful improvements for the Japanese public, the SG-1000 II, like its predecessor, faced stiff competition from Nintendo's Famicom and failed to pick up much steam in that region.
-As far as we know, it was not released in as many regions as the original SG-1000 - most would jump ahead to the Sega Master System.
+It was not released in as many regions as the original SG-1000 - most would jump ahead to the Sega Master System.